tazanaw0/TryHackMe/Advent of Cyber 2024/Day 3/Day 3 - Log analysis.md

 	Learn about Kibana Query Language (KQL) and how it can be used to investigate logs using ELK.
 		Used to query and analyze data in Elasticsearch.
 	Learn about RCE (Remote Code Execution), and how this can be done via insecure file upload.
+		Remote access to vulnerable systems as a result of weak input validation.
 Starting w/ ELK
 	Kibana
 		Search bar: Enter queries using KQL